Package 'framrsquared'

 Description

-Generates a heat map of changed between two run inputs.
 Can be a very busy chart if not filtered down.
-Consider using a filter.
+Consider using a filter on the dataframe before piping into compare_input_chart.

 Usage